Firecracker Meatballs

 This post may contain affiliate links.
 See my disclosure policy.

-Change up your dinner game with this firecracker meatballs recipe.
+Change up your dinner game with my firecracker meatballs recipe.
 The tender meatballs are tossed in a signature sweet and savory firecracker sauce.
+Ready in under 20 minutes.

 hellofresh firecracker meatballs.